 Addiction Psychiatry Fellowship (Minnesota)

-Specifically, the program enables you to:
+Specifically, the program enables fellows to:

-- Understand and be able to recognize the social, psychological, medical and psychiatric problems that frequently occur with psychoactive substance use.
+- Understand and be able to recognize the social, psychological, medical and psychiatric problems that frequently occur with psychoactive substance use

-- Gain knowledge in the epidemiology of, prevention of, and genetic and congenital aspects of substance use disorders.
+- Gain knowledge in the epidemiology of, prevention of, and genetic and congenital aspects of substance use disorders

-- Develop awareness of economic and cost effectiveness issues in providing health care services to patients with substance use disorders.
+- Develop awareness of economic and cost-effectiveness issues in providing health care services to patients with substance use disorders

 - Understand the theoretical underpinnings of the various psychotherapeutic modalities used in the treatment of psychoactive substance dependence